The Climate Safe Neighborhoods Partnership is Expanding

 - In Richmond, VA, the new master plan now includes language prioritizing investments in low-income communities with disproportionately high heat.

 But, we know that there is so much work to be done.

+The urgency of our actions needs to match the urgency of this crisis.
 That’s why we’re expanding this partnership to new cities and looking to solve even more complex challenges.
 How do we ensure that governments follow through on the implementation of projects, that plans translate into funding, or that the residents living in the community get to enjoy the benefits of their action and aren’t displaced at the community improves?
 Trees need time to grow, and budget processes move slow – how can we provide short term relief to match the urgency our neighborhoods are feeling today?
 Groundwork Trusts in all eight communities will be tackling these questions and implementing demonstration projects as we seek to ensure that our communities get the protection from the extreme heat and flooding that is so desperately needed.

 Want to stay in the loop about what’s happening with Climate Safe Neighborhoods?
 Join our newsletter for quarterly updates and special invitations